UMWRG/interview-1/README.md

 ## Tasks
+You have __3 hours__ to get as far as you can into this task.
 ### Most important
 1. Make a fork of this repository and push your commits to this fork.
 You can delete this fork after the interview.
 When you're finished, Create a pull request from your fork into the *interview* branch of this repository.
 2. Using the language of your choice, read the `house_data.json` file, and print the top-level keys to __stderr__.
 3. Having read the file, help readability by writing the data to a tabular file format such as CSV.
 4. Design a database schema to store the data, and save the data in a database.
 5. Create an API which will read the data from the database and return it.
+6. Create at least 1 unit test to test the API.
 ### Nice to have
-6. Write a simple web front-end which accesses the API and displays the requested data.
+7. Write a simple web front-end which accesses the API and displays the requested data.
-7. How could we help the user make a decision by allowing them to visualise the trade-offs between the houses?
+8. How could we help the user make a decision by allowing them to visualise the trade-offs between the houses?
 Create a graph or chart which will demonstrate this.

 - Before you begin, read all the tasks so you can plan your approach
-- You have __3 hours__ to get as far as you can into this task.
 - Using comments note any assumptions made, improvements which could be made etc.
 - In addition to the house details, there will need to be a way to represent the criteria for comparison (their relative importance and direction (min/max))
 - While some tasks may seem simple, a strong emphasis will be placed on code reusability and readability.